-All resident freshmen are required to participate in the Carte Blanche Plan.
+All students residing in traditional residence halls are required to participate in the Carte Blanche Plan.

 Returning sophomore students residing in college housing are assigned to a campus dining plan based on their residence location.
-Residents of Mid-Rise and Marian Halls are required to participate in the Carte Blanche Plan.
-All sophomore students residing in a residence facility with a kitchen are pre-enrolled in the Apartment 15 Meals Plus $150 Thrifty Cash plan, may opt to enroll in any other dining plan, but must remain at minimum in the Apartment 15 Meal Plan.
+Residents of Midrise are required to participate in the Carte Blanche Plan.
+All sophomore students residing in a residence facility with a kitchen are pre-enrolled in the Apartment 18 Meals Plus $150 Thrifty Cash plan, may opt to enroll in any other dining plan, but must remain at minimum in the Apartment 18 Meal Plan.

 Junior and Senior Students

 Campus Dining Services accommodates students with special dietary needs.
-Any student requiring accommodations should arrange to meet with the General Manager of Dining Services joined by a representative of the Division of Student Affairs to plan for their needs.
+Any student requiring accommodations should contact the General Manager of Marist Dining Services at (845) 575-5114.

 Thrifty Cash is the debit portion of the College dining plan that can be used in any campus dining facility (retail or residential).
 Funds remaining in a Thrift Cash account transfer from the fall semester to the spring semester only, provided that the student remains enrolled in a dining plan.
 At the end of the fall semester, any funds remaining in the account may be used at campus retail locations provided the student is registered for a Marist College winter intersession class.
 Marist senior students cleared for graduation may use their Thrifty Cash funds during senior week.
 At the end of the spring semester, any funds remaining in the account do not carry forward to the next semester and will be forfeited.
 Students may add funds to their Thrifty Cash account at the Student Financial Services office located in Donnelly Hall, 200.

 The Dining Hall and Retail Shops accept Cash, Credit, Marist Money and Thrifty Cash.